mpv-player/mpv/DOCS/interface-changes.rst

       "inf" instead of boolean true (also affects loop option)
     - remove some --vo-direct3d-... options (it got dumbed down; use --vo=gpu)
     - remove video-params/plane-depth property (was too vaguely defined)
+    - remove --video-sync-adrop-size option (implementation was changed, no replacement for what this option did)
+    - undeprecate --video-sync=display-adrop
  --- mpv 0.32.0 ---
     - change behavior when using legacy option syntax with options that start with two dashes (``--`` instead of a ``-``).
 Now, using the recommended